-In this talk, psychologist and Attensi Creative Director Gaute Godager explores:
+In this talk, psychologist and former Attensi Creative Director Gaute Godager explores:

 Pressed for time?
 Below we’ve pulled out 5 key takeaways from Gaute’s talk to help power your training with some priceless workplace psychology insight.